stefanos-larkou/random-walks/README.md

 <br> _Note_: If running the executable, a new directory will be created in the same folder containing the newly saved file.

 ### Files
-- **random_walker.py**: Contains the `RandomWalker` class, which is used for simulating a random walk.
+- `random_walker.py`: Contains the `RandomWalker` class, which is used for simulating a random walk.
-- **visualisation.py**: Contains functions for setting up the Matplotlib axes, plotting animations and static plots.
+- `visualisation.py`: Contains functions for setting up the Matplotlib axes, plotting animations and static plots.
-- **main.py**: The main script.
+- `main.py`: The main script.
 It includes a GUI built with tkinter for configuring and running the simulation.

-## Usage
-### Script
-1. Run `main.py` to launch the GUI.
-2. Configure the simulation parameters using the provided inputs.
-3. Click on the "Run Simulations" button.
-4. The animation or static plot of the simulation will appear.

-### Executable
-1. Open RWalk.exe
-2. Configure the simulation parameters using the provided inputs.
-3. Click on the "Run Simulations" button.
-4. The animation or static plot of the simulation will appear.

 ## Dependencies